Glossary

 Joint secretariat (JS)

-The joint secretariat is one of the Alpine Space programme bodies.
+The Joint secretariat is one of the Alpine Space programme bodies.

-To read more about the responsibilities of this body click here.
+To read more about the responsibilities of this body, click here.

 Lead partner

-See also Project participants, Lead partner, Project partner and EoI lead partner.
+See also Project participants and Project partner.

 Managing authority (MA)

-The managing authority is one of the Alpine Space programme bodies.
+The Managing authority is one of the Alpine Space programme bodies.

-To read more about the responsibilities of this body click here.
+To read more about the responsibilities of this body, click here.

 Observer